 Upper GI endoscopy

-An examination involving the passing of a small, fibreoptic tube (the endoscope) through the mouth into the stomach, allowing the doctor to look directly at the lining of the oesophagus (gullet), stomach and duodenum (the first section of the small intestine).
+This is an examination involving the passing of a small, fibreoptic tube (the endoscope) through the mouth into the stomach, allowing the doctor to look directly at the lining of the oesophagus (gullet), stomach and duodenum (the first section of the small intestine).
 If a sample of tissue needs to be taken for analysis (a biopsy), it will be removed painlessly through the endoscope, using miniature forceps.

-A fibre-optic camera examination of the rectum, sigmoid and left colon.
+This provides a fibre-optic camera examination of the rectum, sigmoid and left colon.
 Often performed without sedation, a Flexible Sigmoidoscopy is commonly used to look for bleeding or noncancerous growths (polyps) and is one of the main screening tests for colorectal cancer.

 Proctology is the medical speciality that deals with the diagnosis and treatment of disorders affecting the colon, rectum and anus.